In this day and age, customers are bombarded with a lot of different products wherever they turn.

 Reports provide you with the top 10 locations where your brand has been mentioned and top 10 languages used.

-Here’s where you can track on what markets your product is being mentioned.
-This is a great thing if you just started selling in some market for the first time and you want to check if your product or service is getting noticed.
-Also, it is great if you’re wishing to expand to a new market and you want to see whether there is an interest in what you’re offering.
+This data show you on what markets your product is being mentioned.
+This is a great thing if you just penetrated a new market and you want to check if your product or service is getting noticed.
+Also, it is great if you wish to expand to a new market and want to see whether there is an interest in what you’re offering.

-Mediatoolkit monitors mentions in all languages, so you’re not restricted only to English.
+Mediatoolkit monitors mentions in all languages, so you’re not restricted only to English (P. S. we even monitor Klingon).
 This way you can see what people are saying about you around the world and even engage with them in their own language.
 They would surely appreciate it but make sure that you have an employee that speaks the language.
 We don’t recommend Google Translate for this type of situation.

 Word Cloud is a fun and useful feature that lets you know what other terms are used in connection with your brand.
 Use Word Cloud to see in which context is your company mentioned online.
 Also, it’s great for inspiration for content creation.
 And with creating relevant content, you’re on the right path to improve brand awareness.